IUS-CS/project-grenade-developers/docs/Sprint2.md

   ### Actionable Commitments

-  * As a group, we will plan out our work days better, so that things get done throught the sprint.
+  * As a group, we will plan out our work days better, so that things get done throughout the sprint.

   ## Planning